windycom/git-deploy/README.md

 The resulting URLs will also be slugified, so they don't contain dots or slashes anymore.
-The URL will also be flat, so it can be used as a subdomain or path without having to deal with varying depts.
+The URL will also be flat, so it can be used as a subdomain or path without having to deal with varying depths.

 So the build will be available under http://localhost:8080/user-name-fancy-app-rc1-3-0/, the URL for the logfile will be http://localhost:8080/dashboard/log/user.name-fancy-app/rc1.3.0/.